 Last month, the Federal Reserve concluded a series of interest rate cuts.
 The impact of their decisions will be felt by students, both current and former ones.
 Perhaps most noteworthy, the new rates have opened what would be otherwise closed doors.

-Going to graduate school is going to be cheaper, so will any interest payments on a mortgage or small business loan.
+Going to graduate school is going to be cheaper, as will any interest payments on a mortgage or small business loan.
 With the help and guidance of certain agencies, such as MyFedLoan, students can start planning for a more prosperous and successful future.

 The two most important things in all of this are: First, now is the right time to rethink your strategy.
 Second, millennials are moving closer to having the same financial security and accessible opportunities that previous generations enjoyed.